 What are aardvarks?

-Aardvarks are the last survivors of a group of primitive ungulates.
-They have a short neck connected to a massive, almost hairless body with a strongly arched back.
-The legs are short, the hind legs longer than the front ones.
-The head is elongated, with a long, narrow snout and nostrils that can be sealed.
-The long, tubular ears are normally held upright but can be folded and closed.
-The short but muscular tail is cone-shaped and tapers to a point.
-The thick claws on the forefeet are well-adapted for digging.
+They belong to the same group of mammals as the African elephant and have no relation to anteaters despite their similar appearance.
+They have a short neck connected to a strong, large, almost hairless body with an arched back.
+Their legs are not proportional to each other; the hind legs are longer than the front ones.
+They have an elongated head, with a long, protruding, narrow snout and nostrils that can be sealed.
+Their ears are long and tubular and are normally held upright but can be folded and closed.
+Their tapered, cone-shaped tail is short and muscular, and they have thick claws on the forefeet that are well adapted for digging.

 Aardvarks are a little anti-social—and even inhospitable.

 They are mostly solitary mammals and only come together for mating.
 Even though they are nocturnal, they sometimes come out during the day to sun themselves.
 Since their eyesight is limited the aardvark is always cautious when leaving their burrow to forage for termites.
 When leaving their burrow, they will stand at the entrance, motionless, for several minutes and continue forward with numerous powerful leaps until there are no sounds or threats.
 They will then move at a slow trot looking for food.
 When aardvarks sleep, they block out the entrance to their burrow, leaving only a very small opening at the top, and curl into a tight ball.
 They frequently dig new burrows, which many other animals use the past burrows as shelters.
 Females tend to stay in the same area whereas males wander more.

 Aardvarks are picky eaters.